LANL-Seismoacoustics/infraGA/doc/source/advanced.rst

     Identified 3 eigenray(s).

 As with the :code:`prop` simulations, atmospheric data is ingested and interpolated to define the propagation medium and the parameter summary provides an overview of the run settings.

 The methodology of infraGA/GeoAc's eigenray search is separated into two stages: In the initial stage, rays are launched in the direction from the source to the receiver at increasing inclination angles.
 Once a pair of rays are identified which pass over the receiver range, the LM algorithm is used to search for the exact eigenray.
 The search is the resumed from the launch angle that triggered the LM search and these steps are repeated until the maximum inclination angle is reached.
 The search then begins with an increased number of ground reflections and continues until the maximum number of such reflections is reached.
 Upon completion, the various eigenray paths are written into unique files (e.g., 'ToyAtmo.eigenray-0.dat') and all eigenray arrivals are written into an arrivals file.

 In the above simulation, the :code:`--verbose` parameter is set to True and additional information is printed to screen as the eigenray search stages are completed.
-If this parameter is set to :code:`false`, then a much less information is provided as the simulation is run:
+If this parameter is set to :code:`false`, then less information is printed to screen as the simulation is run:

   .. code:: none